sysfce2/libretro-dice/README.txt

 1) Usage

 By default, the DICE executable will launch in GUI mode, which allows the user to configure the emulator and load a circuit.
+Additionally, DICE can be run from the command line, which by default will launch the emulator in fullscreen mode without the GUI and start a game immediately.
+When launching from the command line, press the Exit key to exit the emulator.

-Additionaly, DICE can be run from the command line by navigating to the directory where DICE is installed and typing:
+Launching DICE from the command line can be accomplished by navigating to the directory where DICE is installed and typing:

-dice gamename
+dice gamename [parameters]

-where "gamename" is the name of the game to be run:
+Where "gamename" is the name of the game to be run:

 antiaircraft
 attack
 breakout
+cleansweep
 crashnscore
+crossfire
 gotcha
 jetfighter
+pinpong
 pong
 pongdoubles
 quadrapong